 Is 5 Days Enough In Iceland?

-Yes, 5 days in Iceland can be enough time, but only if you dedicate yourself to it.
+Yes, Iceland in 5 days can be enough time, but only if you dedicate yourself to it.
 This may not be the itinerary for you if you like to travel at a very leisurely pace and rest between activities.
-The itinerary we lay out here is very go, go, go!
+The itinerary we layout here is very go, go, go!
 If you suffer from the Fear Of Missing Out and have no problem squeezing a lot into each day, then this trip will be great for you.

 The Golden Circle And Why It Is Left Off